luckypal/VersusTest/Readme.md

 ## How to run code

-The example input is wrote inside the code so you can easily run the code.
+The example input is written inside the code so you can easily run the code.

 ```
   node index.js